How long does the mortgage application process take?

 To make the situation more confusing, some lenders have a completion deadline rather than a time limit.
 While this means you can exceed this and still use that lender, you will be re-assessed.
 So you’ll be starting from the beginning again.

-Should your circumstances change during the mortgage application process, then you may be offered a new deal or better terms.
+Should your circumstances change while you applying for a mortgage, then you may be offered a new deal or better terms.